 The fourth year elective in Emergency Medicine is a popular and sought after clinical opportunity available to UNC medical students and to a limited number of qualified and highly motivated students from other medical schools.
-The UNC ED clerkship is valued by our medical students for a number of reasons, including the clinical environment, the opportunity to work one on one with attending physicians, the flexible clinical schedule, and our recently completed addition of monthly emergency simulation laboratory training.
+The UNC ED clerkship is valued by our medical students for a number of reasons, including the clinical environment, the opportunity to work one on one with attending physicians, and the flexible clinical schedule.

 During the UNC EM clinical electives, medical students see patients with undifferentiated medical conditions and get the first opportunity to evaluate and diagnose a variety of medical conditions under the direct supervision of our experienced Emergency Medicine attending physicians.

 Emergency medicine is exciting because patients present to the emergency department with a collection of signs and symptoms but not a definitive diagnosis.
 Often, the emergency department is the first place the patient gets seen with a new medical condition.